YuriiPavlenko/Calculatti/readme.md

 git checkout // shows all branches you have git checkout -b nameOfNewBranch // creates a new branch
 ```
-Never push your files to the master branch!
+Never push your files to the master branch or **YOUR PINES WILL WITHER**

-## 9. Live server and live share.
+## 9. Development tools.
+For this project I used VS Code as IDE.
-Using a live server you can see your HTML document in real-time.
+Using a **Live server** extention you can see your website document in real-time without instaling real server.
-Using Live Share you can give file access to somebody and change or write code with other people in real-time.
+Using **Live Share** extention you can give file access to somebody and change or write code with other people in real-time (pair programming).
+Using **Prettier** extention I don't care about formatting my code - it autoformats each time I save my files.

 ## 10. Writing tests and debugging my project
-It is an example test that I wrote for testing addition.
+It is an example test that I wrote for testing addition using **Jest**.

 `describe()` - With this method you can create a block of tests, in my case it is an addition.